-Southampton Homestead and Farm is owned and operated by Jeff Pow and Michelle McManus, with the help of Jeff’s children Charlotte, Eliza and Joe.
+Southampton Homestead and Farm is owned and operated by Jeff Pow and Michelle McManus.
 Southampton Homestead is a triple-heritage listed property, located on the banks of the Blackwood River.
 The farm is also situated on a stretch of the Bibbulmun Track; which was included in National Geographic’s 20 ‘Holy Grails of trails’.

 The Southampton story is one of boldness, resilience and hope.
 Since Jeff purchased the property in 2006, and began the hard and painfully slow process of restoring the soils and grasses from pine plantation back to original perennial pastures.
 He also transformed the property from a ‘weekender’ and bed and breakfast, to a regenerative, working farm.
 In 2011, he left a management role in mining to relocate permanently to Southampton Homestead and start farming.
 The first job – pasture recovery.
 Forty years of neglect resulted in infestations of french Blackberry; the organic reform process using grazing animals made progress slow but steady.